Lexus RX review

 For taller passengers the high floor could cause some discomfort in the back, but the seats themselves are comfortable are reclined using a button on the side of the cushion.
 The back seats aren't as spacious as the ones in the Range Rover Sport, however.

 The Lexus RX is designed to accommodate batteries for the 450h's hybrid system, which means it loses out on boot space compared to rivals wether you get the hybrid powertrain or not.
 Space inside with the rear seats up is 453 litres and with the seats down the available space increases to 924 litres.
 This will be enough for most buyers but the seats don't fold down completely flat.
+Despite the 200t not getting a hybrid powertrain, it retains the 450h's compromised body.

 The rear seats split 60:40 electronically using a button in the boot or in the cabin.
 It's a useful effort-saving tool but not a time-saving one as they take an age to drop down.
 There's no loading lip, so sliding objects in is easy enough, but the opening is high up, which could cause a problem with heavy items.